carbonscott/pyrotein/README.md

 distance matrix.
 Two visualization choices are provided via `Gnuplot` and `matplotlib`.

-Here is an sample figure of RMSD distance matrix in the `examples` directory.
+Here is an sample figure of a RMSD distance matrix in the `examples` directory.

 ![](./examples/rmsd.png)